M4C Logo AHRC Logo

 Music and Esotericism in Britain: 1900-1950

 This study sets out to uncover the esoteric networks which existed amongst these musicians, building a holistic picture of this cultural phenomenon and its influence.
-By examining the key locations at which esotericism and modernism came into contact – The Cave of the Golden Calf, The Boathouse Studio of Mary Lucas, the Offices of the Theosophical Society in London, and The Sackbut music journal’s editorial team and contributors – through the analysis of primary and archival materials, I seek to reveal the cultural context of these esoteric networks and the influence esotericism had on musical modernism in Britain.
+By examining the key locations at which esotericism and modernism came into contact – The Cave of the Golden Calf, The Boathouse Studio of Mary Lucas, The Offices of the Theosophical Society in London, and The Sackbut music journal’s editorial team and contributors – through the analysis of primary and archival materials, I seek to reveal the cultural context of these esoteric networks and the influence esotericism had on musical modernism in Britain.

 Research Area